Knowledge-Graph-Hub/kg-obo/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve KG-COVID-19
+about: Create a report to help us improve kg-obo
 labels: bug

 ---